tc39/proposal-cancelable-promises/README.md

 The cancel token contains the following APIs, to be used by those authoring potentially-cancelable operations:

 - `cancelToken.requested`: a boolean that returns true after the corresponding `cancel()` has been called
-- `cancelToken.promise`: a promise that fulfills (with undefined) after the corresponding `cancel()` has been called
+- `cancelToken.promise`: a promise that fulfills once cancelation has been requested
-- `cancelToken.cancelIfRequested(reason)`: a utility API that performs `cancle throw reason` if cancelation has been requested
+- `cancelToken.cancelIfRequested()`: a utility API that performs `cancle throw` for you if cancelation has been requested

 The cancel tokens of this proposal are heavily inspired by [Kevin Smith's design sketch](https://github.com/zenparsing/es-cancel-token), which are in turn inspired by the [.NET task cancelation architecture](https://msdn.microsoft.com/en-us/library/dd997396.aspx).